10 Less Famous Australian Snakes

 Source: iNaturalist user Greg Tasney – CC BY-SA 4.0

-This snake has an odd defensive display: it thrashes its body around wildly, while pointing its head sharply downwards.
-It’s theorised that this is to display the namesake light crown on its head.
-They also do the opposite: they rear the upper third of their body up like a cobra, with an S-shaped kink in the neck.
+This snake has an odd defensive display, as when cornered, it thrashes its body around wildly, while pointing its head sharply downwards.
+It’s theorised that this is to display the namesake light crown on the head.
+They also do the opposite: they rear the upper third of their body up like a cobra, while kinking their neck into an S-shape.
 Golden crowned snakes will make sharp strikes repeatedly, but usually with their mouth closed.

-Golden crowned snakes have venom, but have never killed a human.
-The vast majority of their diet consists of skinks such as sunskinks (Lampropholis), and occasionally frogs, toads, and blind snakes.
-They completely ignore geckos, according to a 1980 study that dissected preserved museum specimens.
-This is an egg-laying species, producing an average of 6.
-Hatchlings measure 16cm.
+Golden crowned snakes are mildly venomous, but have never killed a human.
+The vast majority of their diet consists of skinks such as sunskinks (Lampropholis), and occasionally frogs, toads and blind snakes.
+They completely ignore geckos, according to a 1980 study which dissected preserved museum specimens.
+This is an egg-laying species, producing an average of 6 per clutch.
+Hatchlings measure 16cm on average.

 2 Marsh snake